victorbre/JavaScript30/readme.md

   - _Mousemove css text shadow.
 Getting the idea of variables from the dom, adding an eventListener when XYZ.
 Then the function._
 - [x] 17 Sort Without Articles
   - _Didn't manage without watching_
-- [ ] 18 Adding Up Times with Reduce
+- [x] 18 Adding Up Times with Reduce
+  - _A simple couting mins + seconds in to a total time.
+Didn't do without watching_
 - [ ] 19 Webcam Fun
 - [ ] 20 Speech Detection
 - [ ] 21 Geolocation